-Data Element A Exclusion
+Data Element A Exclusions

-Members who use hospice services or elect to use a hospice benefit at any time during the reporting period are excluded from the eligible population, regardless of when services began.
-These members may be identified using various methods, which may include but are not limited to enrollment data, medical record, claims/encounter data (Hospice Encounter value set; Hospice Intervention value set), or supplemental data.
+- Exclude members who use hospice services or elect to use a hospice benefit at any time during the reporting period from the eligible population, regardless of when services began.
+These members may be identified using various methods, which may include but are not limited to enrollment data, medical record, claims/encounter data (Hospice Encounter value set; Hospice Intervention value set), or supplemental data. - Exclude members who die any time during the reporting period.
+These members may be identified using various methods, which may include but are not limited to enrollment data, medical record, claims/encounter data, or supplemental data.